evrythng-scan.js v2.0

 EVT.Scan.setup(options);

-This functionality can be replicated in version 2.0 using the spin.js library to display the spinner on an HTML element of your choosing.
-In browser applications, use a CDN link (example) in a <script>
+This functionality can be replicated in version 2.0 using the spin.js library to display the spinner on an HTML element of your choice.
+In browser applications, use a CDN link (for example, this spin.js script) in a <script>

 tag to include it: